10 of the Most Powerful Handguns on the Planet

 You’ve seen it in Predator, Snatch , and Lock, Stock and Two Smoking Barrels.
 Revolvers can deliver higher velocity, but the Desert Eagle is about as powerful as semi-automatic handguns get.

 You want a Big Fucking Revolver?
-From the company that makes the Desert Eagle, meet the Marlin BFR (Big Frame Revolver), a massively over-built handgun that fires the largest rounds possible.
-Chambered in .450 Marlin, BFR will shoot an enormous 350-grain bullet at 1,814 feet per second.
+From the company that makes the Desert Eagle, meet the Magnum Research BFR (Big Frame Revolver), a massively over-built handgun that fires the largest rounds possible.
+Chambered in .450 Marlin, the BFR will shoot an enormous 350-grain bullet at 1,814 feet per second.

 Ruger Super Redhawk